-- (1) C LIT 100 or 201/202.
-An additional ★33 in Comparative Literature.
-Of these ★33, a minimum of ★6 must be at the 400-level.
+- (1) C LIT 100 or 201 and 202; C LIT 206 and 207.
+An additional ★27 in Comparative Literature.
+Of these ★27, a minimum of ★6 must be at the 400-level.
 As well, C LIT 499 (★3) Honors Tutorial and Essay is normally required in the final year of the program.
 However, with the Advisor's approval, this may be waived if the student is completing an Honors Tutorial/Essay in the other Department.
-If C LIT 499 is waived, it must be replaced with ★3 in Comparative Literature at the 400-level. - (2) An equal number of units of course weight in the other discipline is normally required and course selection must conform to Honors requirements in the respective Departments.
+If C LIT 499 is waived, it must be replaced with ★3 in Comparative Literature at the 400-level. - (2) An equal number of units of course weight in the other discipline is normally required and course selection must conform to Honors requirements in the respective Program or Department.